Run Control Group Version 2 on Oracle Linux

 sudo chmod 755 /usr/local/bin/foo.exe

-Fix the SELinux labels after copying and changing permissions by running the following command:
+4. Fix the SELinux labels after copying and changing permissions on the foo.exe script.

 sudo /sbin/restorecon -v /usr/local/bin/foo.exe